MUDE-2025/PA1.2/README.md

 You'll need to have done this to be able to make the workshop and group assignment.

 You pass this PA if you:
-- Uploaded file in exercise 1
+- Upload a file in exercise 1
-- Added markdown table in exercise 2
+- Add a markdown table in exercise 2
-- Added figure in exercise 3
+- Add a figure in exercise 3
 - Exercise 6 runs without errors and task 6.5 is completed correctly
 - You've created correct arrays in exercise 7